daphnemamsft/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-web-account-manager.md

 ---
 title: Sign in with Azure CLI using web account manager (WAM) | Microsoft Docs
-description: Learn how to sign into the Azure CIL using web account manager (WAM)
+description: Learn how to sign into the Azure CIL using web account manager (WAM), Azure CLI
 author: jiasli
 ms.author: jiasli
 manager: yonzhan